Eduard Krieger

-Eduard "Edi" Franz Krieger (16 December 1946 – 20 December 2019) was an international Austrian footballer.
+Eduard Franz Krieger (16 December 1946 – 20 December 2019) was an Austrian international footballer.

 Club career

 Krieger started his professional career at Austria Wien before moving abroad in 1975 to enjoy a very successful period at Ernst Happel's FC Brugge.
 With Brugge he won three league titles and a domestic cup title.
 In 1976 they reached the UEFA Cup Final against Liverpool, which they lost 4-3 on aggregate.
 In 1978, he again was on the losing side against Liverpool in the 1978 European Cup Final.

 After a short spell at Dutch side VVV-Venlo, Krieger returned to Austria to finish his career at LASK Linz.

 International career

-He made his debut for Austria in April 1970 against Yugoslavia and was a participant at the 1978 FIFA World Cup.
+Krieger made his debut for Austria in April 1970 against Yugoslavia and was a participant at the 1978 FIFA World Cup.
 He earned 25 caps, no goals scored.
 He played his final international match in 1978.